brianlam38/OSCP-2022/cheatsheet-active-directory.md

 PS> .\PsExec.exe \\dc01 cmd.exe        # code exec on the DC
 ```

-Pass the Ticket
+Pass-the-Ticket / Silver Ticket (Kerberos-based lateral movement)
+* Use this technique if service account is NOT a local admin on any servers.
-* Takes advantage of the TGS, by forging our own Service Ticket to access the target resource (service account) with any permissions.
+* Takes advantage of the TGS, by forging our own Service Ticket to access the service account such as MSSQLSvc with any permissions.
-* Does NOT require admin privs if Service Tickets belong to current user.
+* Does NOT require local admin privileges on target machine (unlike PtH and OPtH) if Service Tickets belong to current user.
+* Walkthrough of PTT via. compromised MSSQLSvc hash: https://stealthbits.com/blog/impersonating-service-accounts-with-silver-tickets/
 ```
 # obtain SID of domain (remove RID -XXXX) at the end of the user SID string.
 cmd> whoami /user